samedling/MCSAS/README.txt

 Basic Installation:
-1. Edit the first line of newgui.py to point to your python installation.
+1. Make sure you have the latest version:
+   Go to https://github.com/samedling/MCSAS and click Download ZIP in the lower right.
+   Or a current zipfile may be at https://drive.google.com/open?id=0B8EbmzXGZtaZV3MxUlhSUjczQm8
 2. If possible, run `make` to compile the fortran code to achieve 2-100x speedup (depending on number of cores).
+Or, try copying the fastmath-OS_CPU.so file to fastmath.so.

 Operation:
-3. `Run ./newgui.py` each time you want to start the program.
+Run `python newgui.py`.

 Tested using gfortran on Ubuntu14.10, ifort on a raijin login node (no OpenMP), and both on CentOS.
 Default is gfortran; to use ifort simply edit the makefile.
-(FYI, I had some difficulty with multiple F2PY versions on CentOS such that you need to make sure you are using the version of F2PY which matches your version of Python (2.7+), otherwise just loading the Fortran module causes a Segmentation Fault.)

 OS X Fortran Installation: